The sensitivity of macroinvertebrates to changes in environmental quality render them an integral part of any biomonitoring program.

 Our experts can provide a customized benthic macroinvertebrate biomonitoring program, which may include the following applications:

 - Field Sampling – EnviroScience routinely collects aquatic communities from streams, rivers, lakes, and estuaries following standardized protocols.

 - Taxonomic Services – Our taxonomists provide quality data evaluation of samples collected using both federal and state protocols.

-- Data Analysis – Our benthic biologists are experienced with providing detailed analyses on the structure and function of benthic communities through the use of state and federal protocols.
+- Data Analysis – Our benthic biologists are experienced in providing detailed analyses of the structure and function of benthic communities through the use of state and federal protocols.

 - Water Quality Monitoring – Using quantitative stream assessment analysis, such as the invertebrate community index (ICI), ES’s macroinvertebrate biologists can determine the current attainment status of a particular surface water.